-On December 11, 2018, Mr. Holt entered into a new employment letter agreement (replacing an earlier employment letter agreement) with the Company for a term of one year, effective on January 1, 2019, and automatically renewable for successive one-year terms unless terminated by either party.
-Mr. Holt received a base annual salary of \$410,000, which has been increased from time to time and was last increased to \$418,200 retroactive to March 8, 2021, and a yearly bonus under the Company's Executive Short-Term Incentive Plan (the "Executive STIP"), as described below.
-Mr. Holt is also eligible to participate in the Company's incentive stock plan and any other future long-term incentive plans, subject to the terms and eligibility requirements of any such plans and at the discretion of the Company's Board of Directors or Compensation Committee in making awards under such plans.
+On December 11, 2018, Mr. Holt entered into a new employment letter agreement with us (replacing an earlier employment letter agreement) for a term of one year, effective on January 1, 2019, and automatically renewable for successive one-year terms unless terminated by either party.
+Mr. Holt received a base annual salary of \$410,000, which has been increased from time to time and was last increased to \$418,200 retroactive to March 8, 2021, and a yearly bonus under our Executive Short-Term Incentive Plan (the "Executive STIP"), as described below.
+Mr. Holt is also eligible to participate in our incentive stock plan and any other future long-term incentive plans, subject to the terms and eligibility requirements of any such plans and at the discretion of our Board of Directors or Compensation Committee in making awards under such plans.
 Mr. Holt is entitled to an annual award under the stock plan equal to 65% of his base salary, which vests in four equal annual installments on each of the first four anniversaries of the grant date.
 The award is granted at the same time that other employees receive their long-term incentive grants.
-Equity awards outstanding at December 31, 2022 that have been granted to Mr. Holt in connection with his employment are shown in the table below.
+Equity awards outstanding at December 31, 2023 that have been granted to Mr. Holt in connection with his employment are shown in the table below.

-Upon the Company's termination of Mr. Holt's employment without "cause" (as defined in the employment letter), subject to the Company and Mr. Holt entering into a separation agreement containing customary provisions, the Company will continue to pay Mr. Holt his then current base salary for a period of twelve months after the date of termination and any bonus payments he may have earned prior to the date of termination.
-The Company has no obligation to pay Mr. Holt any bonus amounts accruing in periods following the date of his termination.
+Upon our termination of Mr. Holt's employment without "cause" (as defined in the employment letter), subject to us and Mr. Holt entering into a separation agreement containing customary provisions, we will continue to pay Mr. Holt his then current base salary for a period of 12 months after the date of termination and any bonus payments he may have earned prior to the date of termination.
+We have no obligation to pay Mr. Holt any bonus amounts accruing in periods following the date of his termination.

-In addition, Mr. Holt has the right to continue to participate in the Company's group health insurance program under COBRA continuation coverage during the statutory continuation period following his termination date, the first six months of which will be paid by the Company and the balance by Mr. Holt.
-If termination is in connection with a Change of Control (as defined in the employment letter), only the first three months will be paid by the Company.
+In addition, Mr. Holt has the right to continue to participate in our group health insurance program under COBRA continuation coverage during the statutory continuation period following his termination date, the first six months of which will be paid by us and the balance by Mr. Holt.
+If termination is in connection with a Change of Control (as defined in the employment letter), only the first three months will be paid by us.